 Best winter gloves for mountain biking

-The result is that these gloves perform excellently in wet, cold and muddy conditions, though full-on arctic rides may be pushing it.
+The result is that these gloves perform excellently in wet, cold, muddy and freezing conditions, though full-on arctic rides may be pushing it.

-They’re touch-screen friendly and have a minimalist microfibre palm with no padding, silicone for added grip, and a velcro fastening at the cuff which keeps them secure and keeps out drafts.
+They’re touch-screen friendly and have a minimalist microfiber palm with no padding, silicone for added grip, and a Velcro fastening at the cuff which keeps them secure and keeps out drafts.

 Made from 100 percent recycled polyester, the Alpha Glove is part of the Velocio range that’s inspired by alpine mountaineering, so as expected these gloves provide plenty of toasty finger-preserving warmth and have a raft of technical features.